timothy-taylor/bvwtgt-v3-client-astro/src/components/about.md

-I'm a software developer using modern web technologies (with experience with Ruby and Rails and while generally enjoying Lua and Rust).
+I'm a software developer using modern web technologies (with experience with Ruby and Rails while enjoying Lua and Rust).
 I care about accessibility, good UX, and responsive designs -- just generally humane technology.

 I'm a generalist, musician, and a team player who enjoys